Rhythm of Nature

 Reflecting the anniversary celebrations marking WF CENTRAL’s official opening in May 2018, ‘Rhythm of Nature’ is the theme of a special dual exhibition, curated in mainland China for the very first time.

-The joint-exhibit, which runs from 29th May to 31st August, explores the imaginative interplay of nature and art through two highly distinctive installations, ‘Sun Cycle’, the spectacular creation of US artist Patrick Shearn and his team at Poetic Kinetics; and ‘Meadow’, a kinetic ‘floral’ display created by Dutch artist duo Studio Drift.
+The joint-exhibit, which runs from 29th May, explores the imaginative interplay of nature and art through two highly distinctive installations, ‘Sun Cycle’, the spectacular creation of US artist Patrick Shearn and his team at Poetic Kinetics; and ‘Meadow’, a kinetic ‘floral’ display created by Dutch artist duo Studio Drift.

 Patrick Shearn and his Poetic Kinetics team